SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If it still looks speculative that you can find valuable people in group 2, I'll name drop a few major contributory debaters.
 Harsha didn't get in through round 1, and he pestered the clubheads to take him in at the time.
 Sarah had lukewarm interest in debate for the first few weeks before she spammed sessions.
 Shreya was absent for most of round 3 due to health issues.
 I didn't really like debating for my first 2 years in the debsoc.
 The bottom line is that it's easy to miss out on good people if you have a high attendance criterion for round 3.

-Continuing on the response to criticism:
+Continuing the response to criticism:
 - You won't look like bad planners since the reason for the extension is not you, but rather them, the recruits who didn't make it to the round 1 yet.
 - Prestige isn't some tangible value.
 You don't need to be a prestigious club.
 You need to be a good club which people have positive thoughts about.
 Being less inclusive because you care about prestige, hampers your 3 main goals: growth, community, and enjoyment of the people, since you have less people to provide value to.
 - It's way easier for people to bitch, "This club was so unfair and I couldn't get in", than for people to bitch, "This club was so easy and they took nearly everybody in".
 The image of the club won't be ruined if you aren't strict, in fact, it'll be better.